dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 It may be necessary to control the configuration of the inner `HttpMessageHandler` used by a client.

 An `IHttpClientBuilder` is returned when adding named or typed clients.
-The <xref:Microsoft.Extensions.DependencyInjection.HttpClientBuilderExtensions.ConfigurePrimaryHttpMessageHandler*> extension method can be used to define a delegate.
+The <xref:Microsoft.Extensions.DependencyInjection.HttpClientBuilderExtensions.ConfigurePrimaryHttpMessageHandler%2A> extension method can be used to define a delegate.
 The delegate is used to create and configure the primary `HttpMessageHandler` used by that client:

 [!code-csharp[](http-requests/samples/3.x/HttpClientFactorySample/Startup6.cs?name=snippet1)]